nathanww/home-tmr/README.md

 Once your config file is online you then need to tell the app where to find your settings.
 Do this by creating a file called experimentConfig.txt on the root of the phone's internal storage.
   * The first line of the file should be the URL to your configuration file
   * The second line (optional) is a web server which can receive HTTP requests with telemtry information.
 You can specify a custom web server here, or leave it blank to use a default server operated by our lab (more details below) or put in some text that is not a url to disble telemetry
+  * If the third line contains the word PASSIVE, the app will run in passive mode, with no sound or volume controls.
+Otherwise, the app will run in normal mode.

 Once you have saved the file, start the app and set the user ID to match the correct configuration.